Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: The TOUR-REPLAN Subroutine

 \section{The TOUR-REPLAN Subroutine}

 In this section, we describe our approach to compute a tour of the replanned ranks to obtain our new coverage path.
-Similar to the approaches from \cite{bochkarevMinimizingTurnsRobot2016} and \cite{rameshOptimalPartitioningNonConvex2022a}, we formulate this as a Generalized Travelling Salesman Problem (GTSP) on an auxiliary graph representing all connections between ranks.
+Similar to the approaches from \cite{bochkarevMinimizingTurnsRobot2016} and \cite{rameshOptimalPartitioningNonConvex2022a}, we formulate this as a Generalized Travelling Salesman Problem (GTSP) on a \docupdate{fully-connected} auxiliary graph representing all connections between ranks.
 Each set in the graph represents a rank and consists of two vertices to represent the directions in which the rank can be traversed.
-We call these sets as \textit{rank sets}.
-The graph edges are the transition costs between the vertices, which depend on the robot's dynamics and design.
-For this work, we assume robot dynamics similar to \cite{rameshOptimalPartitioningNonConvex2022a} and \cite{vandermeulenTurnminimizingMultirobotCoverage2019} where (i) the robot traverses a straight line with piecewise constant acceleration with a maximum velocity and (ii) the robot stops and turns in place with a constant angular velocity.
+We call these sets as \textit{rank sets}. \docupdate{The edge costs are the \textit{transition times} between two ranks, i.e. the time for the robot to travel from one rank endpoint to another.
+Since the transition times depend on the robot's design and dynamics, we compute the edge costs by assuming dynamics similar to \cite{rameshOptimalPartitioningNonConvex2022a} and \cite{vandermeulenTurnminimizingMultirobotCoverage2019}, where (i) the robot traverses a straight line with piecewise constant acceleration with a maximum velocity and (ii) the robot stops and turns in place with a constant angular velocity.
+Solving GTSP on this graph obtains a tour that covers each rank while minimizing the transition times between the ranks.
+In Section \ref{sec:results-setup}, we provide more details on the robot dynamics parameters used to compute transition times in our simulations.}

 However, we look to address two additional challenges in the tour replan.
 Firstly, we look to limit the size of the GTSP instance by considering only the interrupted sections of the initial path.
 Fig \ref{fig:tour-changes} gives an illustration of possible path interruptions caused by (i) ranks changing orientations (ii) ranks split by an obstacle, and (iii) unreachable ranks.
 The ranks that are unchanged correspond with sub-sections of the initial path that are unchanged.
 We retain each such section by representing it as its own GTSP set, consisting of two vertices representing possible traversal directions.
 We refer to this set as a \textit{path set}.
 The GTSP is computed on a graph containing these path sets and rank sets that each represent a new rank obtained from RANK-REPLAN to be added to the tour.